 Organizations with the following editions can act as vendors:

 - Team Start

 - After receiving the token from the vendor, the buyer organization can go ahead and add the new vendor to their vendor list.
 Do this by going to Setup and clicking on Vendors in the Administration section.
 Then, click New.

-Once the buyer organization creates a new vendor and so effectively creates the vendor-buyer relationship, a Buyers list will be displayed for the vendor organization under Setup.
-The connected buyer organizations will be listed there and the vendor will be able to select a default project owner for each buyer.
+Once the Buyer organization creates a new Vendor (effectively creating the Vendor/Buyer relationship), a Buyers list will be displayed for the vendor organization under the Vendor Setup.
+The connected Buyer organizations will be listed there, and the Vendor will be able to select a default project owner for each Buyer.
 This is important because all email notifications are sent to project owners.
-As a matter of fact, a shared project has always two project owners: the buyer project owner and the vendor project owner.
+Please note that a shared project will always have two project owners—the Buyer project owner and the Vendor project owner.

-It is now also possible to transfer the project ownership from vendor to buyer if it is the vendor who needs to create a project and then shares it ex-post with a buyer.
+It is now also possible to transfer the project ownership from Vendor to Buyer if the Vendor creates a project and then shares it ex-post with a Buyer.

 An email notification is sent automatically:

-Our philosophy has been to provide a fairly open framework for collaboration that is based on mutual trust between the buyer and the vendor.
-In general, the buyer has a bigger say than the vendor but both can do quite a lot.
+Our philosophy is to provide a fairly open framework for collaboration that is based on mutual trust between the Buyer and the Vendor.
+In general, the Buyer has a bigger say than the Vendor, but both can do quite a lot.
 We also prefer not to "lock" any actions and instead make it possible to revert any unwanted actions (e.g. mistakenly deleted jobs can be recovered from the recycle bin).

-- The buyer is not able to see names of vendor linguists
+- The Buyer is not able to see the names of Vendor Linguists.

 - Split/pre-translate/download jobs